opticsl8b/Doggy-Day-Care/README.md

 # About project

-create a real-world full-stack application that you'll be able to showcase to potential employers.
-The directions and technologies used in creating this project
+Create a real-world full-stack application that you'll be able to showcase to potential employers.
+The directions and technologies used in creating this project:

 1. Use of Node.js and Express.js to create a  RESTful API.